NotGiggs/ip/docs/README.md

 `----------------------------------------------------------------------------------------------------`

-Bartholomew is the Task Assistant for you!
+With Bartholomew, task management is no longer a daunting task!
+Let Bartholomew be the Task Assistant for you!